The rim loop trail around Quilotoa Lake is 7.5 miles with a maximum elevation of 12,800 feet.

 Thankfully, conditions were bone dry, so while the path was loose, it was generally manageable.
 Yet, some stretches were painstakingly slow and precarious.

-Other stretches were much kinder to us, allowing us to enjoy our surroundings, which were pretty unique.
+Other stretches of the Quilotoa Lake hike were much kinder to us, allowing us to enjoy our surroundings, which were pretty unique.

 A little more than halfway through, we came upon this unusual stretch of the train (above).
 A segment of vast nothingness.
 Sandiness amidst granite and green.